rahama21/TestMetrics/README.md

         A=0.4,B=1.5,{0.4/(0.4+1.5)}×100= 21.053%

-8. Defect Leakage:(No of defects found in UAT/No of defects found in testing ) *100
+8. Defect Leakage:(No of defects found in UAT/No of defects found in testin)*100

                    UAT defects =2
                    Defects found in testing=5
                    a=2,b=5,a/b×100=2/5×100=40%

      #Defectremovalefficiency&Defectleakage
  <img width="383" alt="Screenshot 2022-12-04 130112" src="https://user-images.githubusercontent.com/32101980/205480737-1808023e-fca3-45e7-b6b2-cf14f60059f8.png">